 You may have multiple data connections active at the same time when you are using your phone in GSM and UMTS networks.
-Press $\mathfrak{G}$ and select Connect. $\rightarrow$ Conn. mgr. to view the status of multiple data connections, view details on the amount of data sent and received, and end connections.
-When you open Connection manager, you can see a list of:
+Press $\{g\}$ , and select Connect. > Conn. mgr. to view the status of multiple data connections, view details on the amount of data sent and received, and end connections.
+When you open Conn. mgr., you can see the following:

-- open data connections: data calls ( 🔲 ), and packet data connections ( 👱 ) - the status of each connection - the amount of data uploaded and downloaded for each connection (shown for packet data connections only) - the duration of each connection (shown for data calls only).
+- Open data connections: data calls ( ) and packet data connections (葉) - The status of each connection - The amount of data uploaded and downloaded for each connection (shown for packet data connections only) - The duration of each connection (shown for data calls only)